Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • java provides overrides to support migration

-• if a given code does not have access to a module parameters can be given to the compiler in order to add this possibility
+• if a given code does not have access to a module parameters can be given to the compiler to add this possibility

 • –add-exports